ceebecee/ClipScape-App/README.md

 5. Optionally pick which model each stage uses (see below).
 The defaults work out of the box and are what I use locally.
 6. Click **Save**.

 > Costs are billed directly to your OpenRouter account based on usage and the models you choose.
-Analysis and tagging run once per video; chat costs depend on how much you use it and how large a context you send.
+Analysis and tagging run once per video; chat costs depend on how much you use it and how large a context you send (configurable in settings).
 The settings screen shows an icon ($) next to cost-affecting options and also shows live per-million-token prices next to each model.
 Once processed, each video will also show how much it cost to run through the analysis and tagging steps.

 ### Choosing models